element-hq/element-android/docs/notifications.md

 Notice that these alarms, due to their potential impact on battery life, can still be restricted by the system.
 Documentation says that they will not be triggered more than every minutes under normal system operation, and when in low power mode about every 15 mn.

-These restrictions can be relaxed by requirering the app to be white listed from battery optimization.
+These restrictions can be relaxed by requiring the app to be white listed from battery optimization.

 F-Droid version will schedule alarms that will then trigger a Broadcast Receiver, that in turn will launch a Service (in the classic android way), and the reschedule an alarm for next time.